 Crucial ingredients for achieving this preparedness: knowing the consumer, looking ahead, localized decision making and—most importantly—ecosystems.
 The technology behind the product wasn’t even created by the parent company, but by a third-party ecosystem partner.
 In fact, without the increased supply chain agility provided by this partnership, the company would never have been able to exploit the surge in demand driven by the pandemic.

 33% of executives expect to increase their reliance on external partners to help them deliver on their strategic imperatives

-An inability to respond quickly to changing market conditions and customer habits has proved a challenge for many organizations during the COVID-19 crisis.
-Over 40% of executives we surveyed lacked confidence in the effectiveness of their organizations’ systems and processes to help them respond to the pandemic.1 Ninety-four percent of C-suite executives previously surveyed by Accenture said their operating model puts their organization's growth and performance at risk because they can’t keep pace with disruption.2
+An inability to respond quickly to changing market conditions and customer habits has proved a challenge for many organizations throughout the COVID-19 crisis.
+Over 40% of executives we surveyed lacked confidence in the effectiveness of their organizations’ systems and processes to help them respond to the pandemic.2 And strikingly, over 74% of executives we surveyed said that they needed to rethink their operating model in light of COVID-19 driven market disruption.